InkWhale-net/contracts/inkwhale_contract/docs/technical_doc.md

 #### Pool Contract

 It is the contract for staking pool.
-User will stake the pool token, get reward in APY during a specific duration of the pool and can unstake with a fee by WAL token.
-Owner of the pool can top up or withdraw reward in the pool.
+User will stake the pool token, get rewards in APY during a specific duration of the pool and can unstake with a fee by WAL token.
+Owner of the pool can top up or withdraw rewards in the pool.

-Its main data is described in the generic_pool_contract::data::Data struct, the common struct used for staking/lp/nft pool (mentioned later) as belows
+Its main data is described in the generic_pool_contract::data::Data struct, the common struct used for staking/lp/nft pool (mentioned later) as below

 ```
 pub struct Data {